Builders of fine pipe organs for Worship, School, Concert Hall and Residence

 Our new organ for Bryn Athyn Cathedral was featured on the cover of the December 2014 issue of The Diapason.
 Please have a look at the article and click below for more information about the instrument.
 Please be patient as the article is a large file.

 Church on the Circle United Methodist Cleveland, Ohio New Kegg console

 We have built a new console for this organ that was built by E.M.Skinner in 1927 as Opus 645, and extensively rebuilt by Holtkamp in 1954.
 The chancel of the church has been remodeled to open the space with a new marble and stone floor in addition to making the chancel completely accessible.
 This movable console includes carved details from portions of woodwork that was removed in the chancel renovation.
 The console was in place for Christmas of 2014.

 Kegg rebuild of Hoffman organ with additions

 Our current project is a significant rebuild and additions to the 1960s Otto Hoffman organ of this church.
 The organ will enjoy a new Choir division along with tonal changes and additions to shift the color of the organ from German to French.
-The design was done in collaboration with musician Keith D'Anna and will be 4 manuals and 65 ranks.
+The design was done in collaboration with Director of Music Keith D'Anna and will be 4 manuals and 65 ranks.
 The completion of this instrument will be in time for Easter, 2015.
 Watch here for further announcements about this project.